ebruchez/ebruchez.github.io/_posts/2022-08-27-typewriter-shipping-update.md

 ![The Victor 3's box](/assets/posts/shipping-typewriters-update/2x/IMG_4927.jpg){:standalone}

-I found the contents in perfect shape: the top and bottom plywood boards were in the best shape so far, and the inner box was pristine.
+I found the contents in perfect condition: the top and bottom plywood boards were in the best shape so far, and the inner box was pristine.

 ![Carefully pulling out the Victor 3](/assets/posts/shipping-typewriters-update/2x/IMG_4945.jpg){:standalone}